Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ### Reproduction Buttons

 Finally the most important buttons are placed between the *'Tempo Controls'* and the *'Macro Controls'* and they are the 'Play', 'Pause' and 'Save' buttons.
-'Play' and 'Pause' function is self explanatory and they controls the reproduction, while the 'Save' button allows the user to save the currently used patterns for later reproductions.
+'Play' and 'Pause' function is self explanatory and they controls the reproduction, while the 'Save' button allows the user to save the currently used patterns for later reproductions (together with BPM and Pattern Subdivision informations).
 The saved pattern is shown on a dropdown menu below the reproduction buttons alongside with all the other previously saved patterns.

 <br>
 <p align="center" width="100%">